fac/fa-harness-tools/README.md

 Examples below use [variables defined by Harness](https://docs.harness.io/article/9dvxcegm90-variables) so should be suitable to use directly in Harness scripts.

+Full scripts that can be used in Harness are available in the [examples/](examples/) directory.

 ### Required environment variables

 * `GITHUB_OAUTH_TOKEN` must be exported, containing a valid [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for GitHub